jerry-tsao/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

-> > 'xargs' executes commands based on the standard input.
+> > `xargs` executes commands based on the standard input.
-> > For example, to find .txt files which contain the string "hello", you would use 'find -name "*.txt" | xargs grep "hello"'.
+> > For example, to find .txt files which contain the string "hello", you would use `find -name "*.txt" | xargs grep "hello"`.